bpeace71/Hangman-Game/README.md

-# Hangman
+# Theron's Doom

 by Brian Peace

 //Project Description//

-A basic hangman game built in JavaScript.
-The user selects a theme from the dropdown and a word is chosen.
-The user selects letters in an attempt to solve the word provided.
+A Hangman game with three categories: Coding, Harry Potter, and Lord of the Rings.
+It employs Bootstrap and CSS to construct and style the site and Javascript and JQuery to make it function.